adatamonk/cdn-create-a-node/README.md

 if you want to install the health check script you will need to have a fully edited version of it ready in it's own git repo

 then provde it's ssh git and node name for <ssh git repo for healthcheck> <name of node> above

+(there is a sample healthcheck in this repo `cdn-node-healthcheck.sh.sample`)
 ------------------------------------------------------------

 Updated kernel